auth0/docs/articles/quickstart/native/flutter/interactive.md

 - Make sure the domain and client ID values are imported correctly
 - If using Android, ensure that the manifest placeholders have been set up correctly, otherwise the redirect back to your app may not work

 Still having issues?
-Check out our <a href="https://auth0.com/docs" target="_blank">documentation</a> or visit our <a href="https://community.auth0.com" target="_blank">community page</a> to get more help.
+Check out our <a href="https://auth0.com/docs" target="_blank" rel="noreferrer">documentation</a> or visit our <a href="https://community.auth0.com" target="_blank" rel="noreferrer">community page</a> to get more help.
 :::
 ::::

 ## Add logout to your application {{{ data-action=code data-code="main_view.dart#45:55"}}}

-To log users out, redirect them to the Auth0 logout endpoint to clear their login session by calling the Auth0 Flutter SDK `webAuthentication().logout()`. <a href="https://auth0.com/docs/authenticate/login/logout" target="_blank">Read more about logging out of Auth0</a>.
+To log users out, redirect them to the Auth0 logout endpoint to clear their login session by calling the Auth0 Flutter SDK `webAuthentication().logout()`. <a href="https://auth0.com/docs/authenticate/login/logout" target="_blank" rel="noreferrer">Read more about logging out of Auth0</a>.

 **Android**: if you are using a custom scheme, pass this scheme to the logout method so that the SDK can route back to your app correctly: